 Speaking of Itami, after rescuing Boozes and Beefeater, the troops asked, “What would Itami have done?”
 I think that’s the wrong question.
-I think the real question is, “What is Itami about to do?”
+The real question is, “What is Itami about to do?”

 I can’t wait for next week to find out.